x64 ret2libc

 io.interactive()

-An this will pop us a shell!
-Please notice, some times the /bin/sh address is a little bit off and you'll get something like: "%s%s[...]%s%s No such file or directory", this means you're 64 bytes ahead from where you should be, all you need to do is subtract 64 from your bin_sh address.
+**Please notice**, some times the **/bin/sh address is a little bit off** and you'll get something like: "**%s%s\[...]%s%s No such file or directory"**, this means you're 64 bytes ahead from where you should be, all you need to do is **subtract 64 from your bin\_sh address**.

-Also there are other ways of doing this without system(), there is something called one gadget, that is, basically, any address on libc that pops a shell just for being called, for example, one that contains execve("/bin/sh").
-Running the one_gadget command against the libc we downloaded from the database we found a few offsets:
+Also there are other ways of doing this without system(), there is something called **one gadget**, that is, basically, any address on libc that pops a shell just for being called, for example, one that contains **execve("/bin/sh")**.
+Running the **one\_gadget** command against the libc we downloaded from the database we found a few offsets:

 0x45216 execve("/bin/sh", rsp+0x30, environ)